emqx/neuron-docs/en_US/south-devices/opc-ua/prosys.md

 ## Certificate/Key + Anonymous Login

-1. Refer to [parameter example](./example.md) to generate or convert a certificate/key;
+1. Refer to [Connection policy](./policy.md) to generate or convert a certificate/key;

 2. Switch to the Endpoints tab in the Prosys OPC UA Simulation Server interface, deselect None for Security Modes, and select Sign and Sign&Encrypt;